 Magewell's Range

 Magewell offers USB Capture HDMI (Gen 2 and others) for HDMI-only workflows, and USB Capture SDI models for broadcast.
 Some devices support both or offer 4K.
-Resolution and feature set vary by product—check our product pages for specs.
-If you're unsure which model fits your setup (resolution, input count, passthrough), contact us; we can walk through your sources and cable runs and recommend the right device.
+Resolution and feature set vary by product.
+For a full side-by-side comparison of all 10 USB capture models with specs, prices, and use case recommendations, see the complete Magewell USB capture guide.

 Next Steps